ava-labs/avalanchego/graft/coreth/precompile/contracts/warp/README.md

-# Avalanche Warp Messaging
+# Integrating Avalanche Warp Messaging into the EVM

 Avalanche Warp Messaging offers a basic primitive to enable Cross-Subnet communication on the Avalanche Network.

 It is intended to allow communication between arbitrary Custom Virtual Machines (including, but not limited to Subnet-EVM and Coreth).

-## How does Avalanche Warp Messaging Work
+## How does Avalanche Warp Messaging Work?

 Avalanche Warp Messaging uses BLS Multi-Signatures with Public-Key Aggregation where every Avalanche validator registers a public key alongside its NodeID on the Avalanche P-Chain.

 Every node tracking a Subnet has read access to the Avalanche P-Chain.
 This provides weighted sets of BLS Public Keys that correspond to the validator sets of each Subnet on the Avalanche Network.
 Avalanche Warp Messaging provides a basic primitive for signing and verifying messages between Subnets: the receiving network can verify whether an aggregation of signatures from a set of source Subnet validators represents a threshold of stake large enough for the receiving network to process the message.

-For more details on Avalanche Warp Messaging, see the AvalancheGo [Warp README](https://github.com/ava-labs/avalanchego/blob/warp-readme/vms/platformvm/warp/README.md).
+For more details on Avalanche Warp Messaging, see the AvalancheGo [Warp README](https://docs.avax.network/build/cross-chain/awm/deep-dive).

-## Integrating Avalanche Warp Messaging into the EVM

 ### Flow of Sending / Receiving a Warp Message within the EVM